adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 	</figure>
 </div>

 Alternatively, we could create space *as* the label moves into position.
-But this makes the page to judder, creating a disorientating experience as the user starts typing.
+But this makes the page judder, creating a disorientating experience as the user starts typing.

 ## 4. The animation is problematic